North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Hiring a car and tracing the windy roads of the provinces of Salta and Jujuy on an Argentina road trip is the best way to experience northwest Argentina.
 Along the way you’ll see surprising rock formations, taste incredible wines and experience a culture that is distinctly different to other areas of Argentina.

-This part of Argentina is a little off the beaten path, so if this sort of trip is up your alley, I’ve put together the perfect 9-day North Argentina itinerary to help you experience the highlights of this region.
+This part of Argentina is a little off the beaten path, so if this sort of trip is up your alley, I’ve put together a 9-day North Argentina itinerary to help you experience the highlights of this region.
 This follows the route that my husband and our friends took, plus some advice for things I’d do differently next time.

 Seriously, if you’re thinking about visiting Argentina, please consider the north of Argentina – it blew my mind and I know it will amaze you, too!